 The multicriteria optimization (MCO) problems, which are used as the statements of the decision making problems often are the field of extensive research - see, for example, the monographs [1-3] and the reviews of the scientific and applied results in this area [4,5].

 Usually, the finding of the effective (non-dominated) decisions, in which the improvement of the values with respect to any criteria cannot be achieved without the worsening of the values with respect to other criteria is understood as the solution of a MCO problem.
 In the most general case, when solving the MCO problems, it can appear to be necessary to obtain a complete set of the effective decisions (the Pareto set).
 However, the finding of all effective decisions may require a considerable amount of computations, and the set of obtained decisions may appear to be quite large.
-As a result, the approaches that obtain the more limited set of effective decisions are applied wider.
+As a result, the approaches, which obtain the more limited set of effective decisions are applied wider.
 Among such approaches, there are various kinds of the criteria convolutions, the lexicographic optimization methods, the algorithms of searching the best approximation to the given prototypes, etc. All methods mentioned above allow accounting for the specific features of the MCO problems being solved and satisfy the requirements to the optimality from the decision maker.

-The present work is devoted to the solving of the MCO problems, which are used for the description of the complex decision making problems, in which the criteria of efficiency may have a complex multiextremal form, and the determining of the values of the criteria and constraints may require a large amount of computations.
-Also, is assumed that in the course of computations it is possible to change the statement, the methods, and the parameters of solving the MCO problem that results in the necessity of the multiple solving of the global optimization problems.
+The present work is devoted to the solving of the MCO problems, which are used for the description of the complex decision making problems, in which the criteria of efficiency may have a multiextremal form, and the determining of the values of the criteria and constraints may require a large amount of computations.
+Also, it was assumed that in the course of computations it is possible to change the problem statement, the methods, and the parameters of solving the MCO problem that results in the necessity of the multiple solving of the global optimization problems.

 The practical use of this approach implies the overcoming of a considerable computational complexity of the decision making problems that can be provided by means of the use of highly efficient global optimization methods and the complete utilization of the search information obtained in the course of computations.